It sure sounds like OnePlus’s affordable and attractive 5G Nord will never come to the U.S.

 - Battery: 4,115mAh

-The OnePlus Nord may cost hundreds less, but it includes many of the flagship features from the $699 OnePlus 8 and $899 OnePlus 8 Pro.
+The OnePlus Nord may cost hundreds less—399 Euros, which works out to around $450 with current conversion rates—but it includes many of the flagship features from the $699 OnePlus 8 and $899 OnePlus 8 Pro.
 It’s got a 90Hz display for smooth scrolling, 30T Warp Charge for super-fast charging, and of course, 5G.
 It also includes the company’s first dual-selfie cam as well as the same 48 MP Sony IMX586 sensor as the OnePlus 8.
 Of note, it also forgoes OnePlus’s own message and phone apps for Google’s stock Android apps, also a first.

 Following the thousand-dollar OnePlus 8 Plus, the Nord’s price and philosophy is a refreshing return to the Never Settle motto.
 Unless, of course, you bought a OnePlus 8 and feel a little cheated.
 Or was thinking of buying the OnePlus 8 Pro and are now wondering why it’s so expensive.
 In a sea of extremely high priced 5G phones, the Nord could have been a hit for the OnePlus in the U.S., but alas, the only place to get one will likely be eBay.